Guidelines on Media Access at United Nations Headquarters

 b.
 Resident Correspondents may have unescorted access to the Delegates’ Lounge.
 Only hand-held voice recorders may be used for interviews.
 No camera equipment is permitted in the Delegates North Lounge.

 c.
-Resident Correspondents can escort up to five guests to the Delegates’ Lounge via the Conference Building elevators and use the same route when exiting.
+Resident Correspondents can escort guests to the Delegates’ Lounge via the Conference Building elevators and use the same route when exiting (after working hours).

 c.
 The hallway leading to the office of the President of the General Assembly is a restricted area.
 All correspondents requesting access to this area must obtain permission from the Office of the President of the General Assembly.